 Market participants having aggregate units with one of the units being tested would offer, ensuring that the associated price is appropriate to be scheduled, the maximum achievable output for the aggregate, excluding the testing unit and compensate for testing by adjusting units within the aggregate.
-Non-aggregated generation facilities are required to offer the full capability of the facility and use outage requests to derate the facility to the appropriate test level (MR Ch.
+Non-aggregated generation facilities and non-aggregated electricity storage facilities are required to offer the full capability of the facility and use outage requests to derate the facility to the appropriate test level (MR Ch.
 5, Sec.
 6.6.7).

-Often generation facility tests are conducted where the test can be suspended and the generation facility is then capable of re-loading.
-These tests are treated differently than generation facility deratings in that no outage for a derating is required, however market participants are required to submit an outage request in accordance with the submission deadlines outlined in Section 2.7 indicating the planned test quantities as described in the example below.
+Often generation facility and electricity storage facility tests are conducted where the test can be suspended and the generation facility or electricity storage facility is then capable of re-loading.
+These tests are treated differently than generation facility or electricity storage facility deratings in that no outage for a derating is required, however market participants are required to submit an outage request in accordance with the submission deadlines outlined in Section 2.7 indicating the planned test quantities as described in the example below.

-For any hour in which a market participant's generation facility is expected to undergo a test, market participants must submit an economical offer for the generation that equals the expected hourly average energy delivery of that generating unit.
+For any hour in which a market participant's generation facility or electricity storage facility is expected to undergo a test, market participants must submit an economical offer for the generation/injection that equals the expected hourly average energy delivery of that unit.